 I said to Busy “now behave, you are representing Border Collies here!”
 I was struck by just how much she is typical of her breed, and how different that looks compared with the Cocker Spaniels, Labrador, German Shepherd and Terrier that were in the class with us.
 So what exactly does make this breed different?
 And why would you choose it, or NOT choose it?
-I have had a page on Border Collie Breed Information which talks about what makes them so special since I first started this website, but I thought I would try and offer a more direct comparison with other breeds.
+I had a page on Border Collie Breed Information when I started this website, which talked about what makes them so special, but I thought I would now try and offer a more direct comparison with other breeds.

 Intelligence – the No 1 trait

 Everyone knows that Border Collies are intelligent.
 According to the Stanley Coren Intelligence of Dogs list they are the most intelligent breed.
 But what does that mean?
 Everyone believes that being really intelligent means:

 To some extent that is true.
 They have a fantastic desire to work and to please.
 That means they will try really hard to figure out what you want and will then do it for you.
 However, it also means they can easily outsmart you!
 If you don’t believe me, try visiting my house.
 If you go outside with my dogs, you will discover after about 30 seconds that you are throwing a ball!
 No matter who you are or what you think you wanted to do, you will be THROWING A BALL!
 Sunny will train you to do this instantly.
 This is what happens:

 - Sunny brings it to you

 - She looks at you with pleading eyes, quite obviously saying “throw the ball”

 - If you fail to pay attention to this instruction, she will pick the ball up and throw it at you, then do a bit of ‘woo wooing’ to get your attention